 Layer 2: Workflow

 This layer unifies content, marketing and commerce processes to improve, simplify and scale practitioner workflows.
-This layer makes the DXP easy to use and provides contextual analytics to enable any practitioner to make data-driven decisions.
-AI (Artificial Intelligence) provides automation that enables scalability.
+The workflow layer makes the DXP easy to use and provides contextual analytics to enable any practitioner to make data-driven decisions.
+Artificial Intelligence (AI) provides automation that enables scalability.